vladanan/uxv/README.md

-bsd and solaris are distant advanced versions of ancient unix and go through c is advanced version of b and ken who made b is also one of the creators of go and today c is for system programmers and go could have better prospect to learn for more and different applications
+bsd and solaris are distant advanced versions of ancient unix and go through c is advanced version of b and ken who made b is also one of the creators of go and today c is mainly for system programmers and go could have better prospect to learn for other applications

 first version would be written in ed seccond in vi